Mister Rogers' Neighborhood season 15

 The following is a list of episodes from the fifteenth season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1984 and early 1985.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Food)

 Rogers enters with his ventriloquist dummy Hischer Booptrunk and tells a story of how his sister tried to feed Hischer, thinking he was hungry.
 Mr. Rogers shows a video clip of human babies and baby animals drinking milk from their mothers.
 Rogers then visits a place where applesauce is made.
 X wants to grow vegetables of his own, but he must be patient because what he believes to be "speedy seeds" take a day to grow.